Jitpomi/ferrisup/ferrisup/README.md

 - **Add Components**: Add new components to an existing workspace
   - Supports all component types (client, server, shared, edge, data-science, binary, etc.)
+  - Uses the component type as the default name suggestion when adding new components
   - Uses the same framework options as the `new` command
   - Creates components with proper package naming conventions
   - Directly uses the `new` command functionality for consistent component creation